 Phenomena in the cup are somewhat complicated with fast motions of the observer.
 If, however, the motions are slow or they are ordinary, but the cup is big, we

 ^{}If, however, the vessel is of incorrect form, this will not at all cause the liquid to be bounded by the surface of the paraboloid of revolution.
 Assuming uniform rotation surrounding complete silence, the absence of concussions, from verticality of axis of rotation, we will obtain an excellent reflector or concave mirror.
-Having used Mercur, couldn't we apply it to the device of Newton's reflective telescope?
+Having used Mercury, couldn't we apply it to the device of Newton's reflective telescope?
 This mirror can be of great size, but it is inconvenient because of its eternally horizontal position.

-Jupiter: the bodies would fall as always, the pendulum would swing the same way and clock would work, the liquid would be distributed the same way, the laws of Pascal and Archimede would be the same, so on and so forth.
+couldn't have distinguished this artifical weight from the same on the Sun or Jupiter: the bodies would fall as always, the pendulum would swing the same way and clock would work, the liquid would be distributed the same way, the laws of Pascal and Archimede would be the same, so on and so forth.
 We would observe literally the same as that which accomplished at a distance of many million versts from us on other planets, with greater gravity.
 This artifical gravity would also influence organisms in organisms in absolutely the same way, as real, natural gravity.
 Thus, it is known that the main stem of the majority of planet ascends and grows in the direction of gravity; if we covered the interior of our cup with a layer of fertitle soil and plant grass seeds, flower seeds, and trees in it, all this would rise over the entire surface of the cup in various directions, but everywhere in the direction of relative gravity i.e., normally to the walls of the cup.